Determinism in Continuous Queries on Confluent Cloud for Apache Flink

 Are batch queries deterministic?

 Batch queries are generally deterministic: repeated execution of the same query on a given bounded data set yields consistent results.
-However, non-deterministic functions like CURRENT_TIMESTAMP and UUID() can produce different results across executions, as shown by the following example queries.
+However, non-deterministic functions such as CURRENT_TIMESTAMP and UUID() can produce different results across executions, as shown by the following example queries.

 Two examples of batch queries with non-deterministic results